On this page

 Batch analysis

 When batch mode is used, separate output cards appear for each grouping variable, titled “Batch analysis 1/N: [variable name]”.
-P-values are adjusted globally across all analyses.
+P-values pool across every iteration — see P-value adjustment for what enters the pool.

 Pseudo-factorial analysis